AuthurWhywait/AuthurWhywait.github.io/_posts/2022-04-10-hierarchical_clustering.md

 data = xlrd.open_workbook(file_location)
 ```

 For a `xlsx` file, it may not contain only one sheet, so we can use `.sheet_by_index()` to assign the sheet to a variable like `sheet_0` below.
-And it should not be neglected that the index of the sheet start from `0`.
+And it should not be neglected that the index of the sheet starts from `0`.

 ```py
 sheet_0 = data.sheet_by_index(0)